- Search The Registry

 On July 11, 1951, at dusk, a crowd of 4,000 whites attacked the apartment building that housed Clark’s family and possessions.
 Only 60 police officers were assigned to the scene and did little to control the rioting.
 Women carried stones from a nearby rock pile to throw at Clark’s windows.
 Another tossed firebrands onto the window and into the rooftops in which 21 family members already fled before the rioting.
 The mob also destroyed a bathtub, woodworks, plaster, doors, windows, and set fires.
 Most of the white rioters were teenagers.
 Fireman who rushed to the building were met with bricks and stones from the mob.

 The sheriff deputies asked the fireman to turn their hose on the rioters but they refused without their lieutenant who was unavailable.
 The situation appeared to be out of control and County Sheriff John E. Babbs asked Illinois Governor Adlai Stevenson to send in the Illinois National Guard.
 As troops arrived the rioters fought with them.
 Armed with bayonets, rifle butts, and tear gas, the troops finally had the riot under control by setting a 300-yard perimeter around the apartment block in which the rioters were trying to wreck.
 By July 14, most of the violence had ended.
 When the riot was over, $20,000 in damage was done to the building.

-After the United States Attorney General launched an investigation in the incident, a grand jury indicted four Cicero officials and three police officers on charges of violating Clark’s rights.
+After the United States Attorney General launched an investigation in the incident, a grand jury indicted four Cicero officials and three police officers on charges of violating Clark’s civil rights.
 Charges were then dropped against the fire chief.
 The police chief and two policemen were fined $2,500.

-The Cicero Race Riot of 1951 was the first race riot to be broadcast on local television. it brought worldwide condemnation for the first time and dramatic climax to an era of a large scale house disorder.
+The Cicero Race Riot of 1951 was the first race riot to be broadcast on local television, it brought worldwide condemnation for the first time and a dramatic climax to an era of a large scale house disorder.